Dre Campbell Farm

 1. Seal Cracks and Crevices on Structures

-You can do your part to help keep out kudzu bugs by sealing any cracks or crevices you find in your home or structure.
+You can help keep kudzu bugs out by sealing any cracks or crevices you find in your home or structure.
 This includes areas around windows and doors, as well as the foundation.

-The critters like to hide in these spots, so if you close them up, you’ll make it harder for them to find a place to live.
+The critters like to hide in these spots, so if you close them up, you will make it harder for them to find a place to live.

 2. Vacuuming